Japanisch Lernen ist eine lange Reise

 Do you want to learn Japanese as a beginner?
 It's easier than you think - you just need motivation and the right plan!
 I'll give you that here and show you how to succeed quickly!

-In my experience, many people focus on the wrong things: They struggle for years with vocabulary cramming, grammar and practice exercises without seeing real progress - I was one of them!
+In my experience, most learners need to shift their focus: Often they struggle for years with vocabulary cramming, grammar and practice exercises without seeing real progress - I was one of them!
 And after more than ten years I found the solution that helps everyone advance faster from the beginning and have more fun doing it!

 Learn Japanese Step-by-Step